Lawrence Chaziya

-Lawrence Chaziya (born 19 August 1998) is a Malawian professional footballer who plays as a centre-back and most recently played for the Jordanian club Al-Hussein.
+Lawrence Chaziya (born 19 August 1998) is a Malawian professional footballer who plays as a centre-back for TNM Super League club Mighty Wanderers and Malawi national team.

 Club career

 Chaziya played for local club CIVO United until 2022.
 He then joined Al-Hussein of the Jordanian Pro League, signing a contract until the end of the 2022 season.

 International career

 He made his international debut with the Malawi national team in a 2–1 friendly win over Comoros on 31 December 2021.
-He was part of the Malawi squad the 2021 Africa Cup of Nations.
+He was part of the Malawi squads for the 2021 Africa Cup of Nations and the 2024 Four Nations Football Tournament.